6Lackiu/Mathematics-and-Algorithms/README.md

 # Some-Mathematics
-Some mathematical derivation and Python C++ implementation
+Python or C++implementation of some mathematical derivation and algorithms